-Exclaim praised the debut album for its “slinky, duby, knotty Turkish rhythms”.
-Le Devoir called the sound “refined” and said “Ozman weaves a most beautiful music from her Turkish roots”.
+Exclaim praised the debut album for its “slinky, duby, knotty rhythms”.
+Le Devoir called the sound “refined” and said “Ozman weaves a most beautiful music from her roots”.
 Songlines praised “Ozman’s pure and sinuous vocals” and the “percussion that simmers with delicious intensity”.
-CBC Radio said “the album marked an important way forward for Turkish and world music”.
+CBC Radio said “the album marked an important way forward for world music”.

 Minor Empire’s sound is defined by the dreamy vocals of Ozgu Ozman, which soar above an ambient bed of organic instrumentation to create the airy, atmospheric vibe.
 Lead by guitarist Ozan Boz, band features some of Canada’s finest musicians; Michael Occhipinti on guitar, Chris Gartner on bass, Ben Riley on drums and Patrick Graham on percussion.